Actress Allison Mack pleads guilty

 Mack faces up to 40 years in prison for racketeering and conspiracy.
 Her sentence has been scheduled for Sept.
 11.

-Former “Smallville” actress Alison Mack pleaded guilty on Monday in federal court in Brooklyn to racketeering and conspiracy for recruiting women into the Albany-based alleged sex cult NXIVM and extorting them to engage in forced labor.
+Former “Smallville” actress Allison Mack sobbed as she pleaded guilty Monday in Brooklyn federal court to racketeering and conspiracy for recruiting women into the Albany-based alleged sex cult NXIVM and extorting them to engage in forced labor.

-The group’s leader, Keith Raniere, and Seagram’s heiress Clare Bronfman are scheduled to go on trial on April 29.
-Jury selection is set to begin Monday afternoon before U.S. District Judge Nicholas Garaufis.
+The group’s leader Keith Raniere as well as Seagram’s heiress Clare Bronfman and another woman are scheduled to go on trial on April 29.
+Jury selection in the case began Monday morning as prospective jurors filled out questionnaires after remarks from U.S. District Judge Nicholas Garaufis.

+Prosecutors alleged that NXIVM posed as a self help group that was actually cover for a criminal enterprise in which insiders or “masters” including Mack used fraud and extortion to force women into a secret “sorority” called DOS to be “slaves,” have sex with Raniere — known as “Vanguard” — and be branded with his initials.

 “I joined NXIVM at first to find purpose.
-I was wrong,” said Mack, who cried before beginning her statement. “ … I believed that Keith Raniere’s intentions were to help others … I was wrong.”
+I was wrong,” said Mack, 36, who cried before beginning her statement and was rubbed on the back by her lawyer repeatedly to console her during the plea. “ … I believed that Keith Raniere’s intentions were to help others.
+I was wrong.”

-Prosecutors allege that NXIVM posed as a self-help group, but was actually a criminal enterprise run by Raniere and a group of insiders including Mack that engaged in visa fraud, sex trafficking, forced labor and other crimes.

-Mack, 36, faces up to 40 years in prison for racketeering and conspiracy.
-She admitted acts involving extortion and forced labor, and said she collected embarrassing and “ruinous” financial information about women she recruited and then threatened to expose it if they disobeyed orders.
+Mack said she collected credit card information from women as well as rights to property, “false accusations” of family and friends and “explicit photos” to hold over their heads, threatening “ruinous” and embarrassing exposure if the women disobeyed orders.

 “If they did not perform … then they could suffer serious harm,” she said.